Amazon Listing Optimization in 2022: The Definitive Guide

 Considering how fundamental using the right keywords for your listing is, it’s not something you want to skip.
 Also, make sure you are not missing out on any long-tail keywords.
 Usually they work well and are much easier to rank for.

 Your backend keywords provide you a unique opportunity to use keywords you don’t necessarily want your customers to see.
 You should take advantage of this.

 Amazon claims they cover slight misspellings of keywords, but it’s hard to say how far that goes.
-If there are any common misspellings of your product, like if you sell vacuums, for example, you want to include those misspellings in your backend keywords.
+If there are any less-common misspellings of your product, you want to include those misspellings in your backend keywords.

 Product reviews can make or break your listings.
-You need to make it a priority to get new reviews and to manage reviews as they come in.
+So you need to make it a priority to get new reviews and manage reviews as they come in.

 There are programs and tools available that can help you do this without the headaches.